NM-TAFE/civ-ipriot-smiley/INSTRUCTIONS.md

 c.
 Implement the code for the `blink` method.
 Take guidance from the `Happy` class.
 Focus on outputting a print statement to signify a "blink," and use the delay for the speed.
 d.
 Test the code on your Raspberry Pi or with the provided classes.
 Ensure the sad smiley blinks accordingly.

-> Note: Double-check wording for accessibility for people with visual impairment.

 ### If It Walks Like a Duck…

 Answer the following:

 a.
 What type of class is `Blinkable`?
-(Hint: Check its super class.)
+(Hint: Check its superclass.)
 b.
 What is another name for a class like `Blinkable`, which may be implemented by other classes?
 c.
 Which OO principle does the answer from the previous question exemplify?
-Choose from: Abstraction, Polymorphism, Inheritance, and Encapsulation.
+Choose from Abstraction, Polymorphism, Inheritance, and Encapsulation.
 d.
 Explain how you could implement blinking in `Sad` without using `Blinkable`.
 e.
 What is this capability called in Python, and why doesn't it work in some languages like C#?